-- When the story continues on multiple pages, separate the sections/pages with a comma, as shown in the above example.
+- When the story continues on multiple sections, separate the sections with a comma, as shown in the above example.

 Author’s Last Name, F. M. (Year, Month Day).
-Title of newspaper story.
+Title of newspaper story in sentence case.
 Title of Newspaper.
-Retrieved from www.websiteaddress.com
+URL

 Ormseth, M. (2019, June 27).
 Bookkeeper, former USC coach plead guilty in admissions scandal, promise to help investigators.
 The Los Angeles Times. https://www.latimes.com/local/lanow/la-me-college-admissions-scandal-masera-khosroshahin-plea-20190627-story.html